Aayush-1999/Visualize/README.md

 - Copy & Paste your data or Upload your excel/csv file
 - Edit your data ( Change datatype of your values, fill empty cells, add or delete columns,rows and cells )
 - Edit your chart ( Customization and Annotation )
-- Copy the embedded link of your chart
+- Copy the embedded link of your chart or download the chart as png image.

 ## Technologies Used

-* Java J2EE
-* MySql
 * React
+* Nodejs
+* Express
+* MongoDB
+* Echart.js
 * Redux
-* Hooks
-* Axios
 * Material-UI
+* XLSX